Automatic parallelization tool: AutoPar

 AutoPar is a tool which can automatically insert OpenMP pragmas into input serial C/C++ codes.
 For input programs with existing OpenMP directives, the tool will double check the correctness when the right option is turned on.
-Compared to conventional tools, AutoPar can incorporate user knowledge (semantics) to discover more parallelization opportunities.
+Compared to conventional tools, AutoPar can incorporate user knowledge (semantics) to discover more parallelizing opportunities.

 iPat/OMP

-This tool provides users with the assistance needed for OpenMP parallelization of a sequential program.
+This tool provides users with the assistance needed for OpenMP parallelizing of a sequential program.
 This tool is implemented as a set of functions on the Emacs editor.
-All the activities related to program parallelization, such as selecting a target portion of the program, invoking an assistance command, and modifying the program based on the assistance information shown by the tool, can be handled in the source program editor environment.
+All the activities related to program parallelizing, such as selecting a target portion of the program, invoking an assistance command, and modifying the program based on the assistance information shown by the tool, can be handled in the source program editor environment.